 Packed absorption and distillation towers

 The research dealing with packed absorption and distillation towers is focused on the development of the experimental methods for the determination of the mass transfer coefficients under complex and distillation conditions and their transfer between absorption and distillation.
 The research group operates absorption as well as distillation pilot plant unit (diameter of 300 mm).
-The facilities and acquired data are used for the design of new units and also for new packing design.
+The facilities and acquired data are used for the design of new units and also for a new packing design.

 - Development of the profile method for the determination of the volumetric mass-transfer coefficients under distillation conditions